Business Analyst, Architecture and Delivery Team, Auckland Council

 Bachelor of Business in Information Systems & Management

-What he loves most about his career is the sense of fulfilment it gives him, says Denis Skvortsov who completed his Bachelor of Business in 2018 and is now part of Auckland Council’s ICT graduate programme.
+What he loves most about his career is the sense of fulfilment it gives him, says Denis Skvortsov who completed his Bachelor of Business in 2018 and then joined Auckland Council’s ICT graduate programme.
+He has since been offered a permanent role as a business analyst in Auckland Council’s Architecture and Delivery team.

 “I get to contribute to some of the projects that take place around the city and help shape it for the better.
 Making our strategy come to fruition is very important for me and I feel extremely inspired to make Auckland the most livable city in the world.”